chef-boneyard/chef_license_status/README.md

 - Console access to the Chef server

 # Usage
 Run this script on the console of the Chef Server.
-It will return a timestamped count of the current number of nodes in use across the entire Chef Server.
+It will return a CSV with a timestamp, the hostname, and a count of the current number of nodes in use across the entire Chef Server.
+This can be piped to a file for consumption.

 Example output:
 ```
-Chef server global node count as of 2015-02-21 08:39PM UTC: 468
+Date,Hostname,Node Count
+2015-03-03 02:42AM UTC,chef-demo-server.example.com,234
 ```

 # Known issues